danelowe/glia/README.md

 An 'area' is a distinct layout that is completely separate from another area.
 For example many apps would have a `:frontend` area, and a `:backend` area.

-There are two ways you can define layouts for different areas

-#### 1. By wrapping your DSL (TODO: Not Completed yet)
 If you app code is organised into modules, you may wish to keep a layout file in each module.
 This way, the layout files can each place cells related to their own modules on any page of the app.